All Episodes

 I mean, literally, I don't know.

-Let me move on.
+Nor do I. Let me move on.

-Uh, by the way, MBC had a column defending Biden's gaffes as a real expression of his authenticity and his prone uh gaff feature is not a bug of his presidency.
+By the way, NBC had a column defending Biden's gaffes as a real expression of his authenticity.

 I'm like, wow, can you go any further trying to defend this madness?

-Uh a mother is suing a school.
+A mother is suing a school.

-She's suing her seven-year-old daughter's elementary school after she was allegedly forced to make a public apology for writing any life matters on a black lives matters drawing.
+She's suing her seven-year-old daughter's elementary school after she was allegedly forced to make a public apology for writing any life matters on a Black Lives Matters drawing.

-And anyway, what what message does this tend?
+And anyway, what message does this tend?

-Anyway, apparently the girl who has ADHD, allegedly told by the principal that she can't draw pictures anymore and can't write those words after being disciplined for creating the any lives matter drawing, meaning everybody's life matters.
+Anyway, apparently the girl who has ADHD, allegedly told by the principal that she can't draw pictures anymore and can't write those words after being disciplined for creating the Any Lives Matter drawing, meaning everybody's life matters.

 That you can't say that anymore?